 The Boothbay Region Water District has released new reports on Adams Pond and Knickerbocker Lake.
 The first report is an update on Adams Pond and Knickerbocker Lake water quality from BRWD’s monitoring program.
 The other three reports, a community buildout analysis and lake loading response models, were prepared by Forrest Bell Environmental Associates (FBE) under contract to BRWD.
 These FBE reports are intended to assist the BRWD, the Town of Boothbay and watershed property owners with developing strategies, including zoning ordinances, to protect the Boothbay Region’s public water supplies.
+The final report is a compilation of BRWD’s work to address runoff and erosions problems in the watershed from 2015-2017.

 The reports conclude that while both Adams Pond and Knickerbocker Lake currently meet standards for medium productive lakes, they are at the high end of the productivity scale and any further degradation in water quality would make the lakes more susceptible to algae blooms and necessitate more treatment to serve as public drinking water.
 Little Knickerbocker Lake appears already to be degraded, with no oxygen in much of the water column through the growing period, elevated chlorophyll-a levels (indicative of algae), poor water clarity and recycling of phosphorus from bottom sediments.